Maasai Women Organize

 Aims of the Maasai Pastoralists Women’s Organization

 The MPWO does not want to stick to traditional Maasai financial activities, and applied for money to start a concrete brick manufacturing business.
-As their ultimate goal, they aim to help all women and girls get the education and independence they need.
+Most noteworthy, they aim to help all women and girls get the education and independence they need.
 The MPWO realizes that it will be a gradual process.

-They recently welcomed Kira Levin, a student from Brandeis University.
-She was awarded a grant from the Davis foundation to spend the summer with the MPWO to help them learn and manage modern electronic communications.
+They welcomed Kira Levin, a student from Brandeis University.
+She was awarded a grant from the Davis foundation to help the MPWO learn and manage modern electronic communications.
 She facilitated the launch of two new chicken and egg businesses to serve as their learning laboratory for business management and marketing.

-In addition to graduate students Elise Willer and Rebecca Sliwoski, Kira is one of three Brandeis women who have been helping the MPWO establish themselves in this world of internet, world wide web, and sophisticated fundraising procedures.
+In addition to graduate students Elise Willer and Rebecca Sliwoski, Kira is one of three Brandeis women who have helped the MPWO establish themselves in this world of internet, world wide web, and fundraising.